-Furnishing cargo statements and vessel reports Schedule 3
+Furnishing cargo statements and vessel reports

-(2) Vessels, within forty-eight hours before arrival or departure, where practicable, and other users of the harbours and facilities shall produce copies of inbound and outbound manifest, or other acceptable documents to the Director, or a full and correct statement, signed and certified on a prescribed form, showing weights or measurements of the items discharged or loaded and the basis on which freight charges are assessed.
+- 11. (1) Vessels shall give at least forty-eight hours' notice to the Director, in the form prescribed in Schedule 3, prior to arrival. - (2) Vessels, within forty-eight hours before arrival or departure, where practicable, and other users of the harbours and facilities shall produce copies of inbound and outbound manifest, or other acceptable documents to the Director, or a full and correct statement, signed and certified on a prescribed form, showing weights or measurements of the items discharged or loaded and the basis on which freight charges are assessed.